kingston-hackSpace/Bulb_lighting/12V_bulb-lamp.md

 ----
 # Making a 12V lighting device

+This guide is for ***12V lighting ONLY***

+WARNING:

+- If your project involves high voltage, please approach a hackSpace technician before buying any equipment and/or wiring.

-If you plan buying equipment different than the listed below, please check the suitability with a hackSpace technician.
+- If you plan buying equipment different than the listed below, please check the suitability with a hackSpace technician.

-Approach a hackSpace technician if you have any questions, we are here to help! :)
+- If you have any questions, please approach a hackSpace technician, we are here to help! :)

 ----
 ### Purchasing E27 Lamp holders